zipy124/apiDocs/source/index.html.md

 ### `/bookings`

-This endpoint shows the bookings for a room.
+This endpoint shows the results to a bookings or space availability query.

-`start_datetime` and `end_datetime` should be given in ISO8601 format.
+The `start_datetime` and `end_datetime` parameters **must** be given in ISO 8601 format.
 No other formats are accepted.
+An example of this format is `2017-02-18T13:32:29+00:00`.

 If `start_datetime` or `end_datetime` is given, `startdate` will be ignored.
-If `startdate` is used, it will return all bookings for that specific day with all the other given filters applied
+If `startdate` is used, it will return all bookings for that specific day with all the other given filters applied.

-The API doesn't return all bookings at once.
-It uses something called pagination.
-If there are a lot of results, we split them up across different pages.
+The API doesn't return all bookings at once, but instead uses *pagination* which can split results across multiple pages.
 You can specify the maximum number of results per page by supplying the `results_per_page` parameter.
-The maximum value we'll except for this is `100`.
-If this is not specified with the request, it will be set to 20 by default.
-The first page will have a `count` field which is the total number of results for the request made.
-If there are more pages, `next_page_exists` will be set to True.
-For subsequent requests, you only have to pass the `page_token`, no other parameters are required.
-Server will keep track of the pages you have been through and how many results you need to go through.
-If `page_token` is given every other parameters will be ignored.
+If you do not specify `results_per_page`, it will be set to `20` by default.
+The maximum accepted value is `100`.

-An example of a  query is given below
+An example of a query is given below:

 `url = "https://uclapi.com/api/bookings?contact=Wilhelm&results_per_page=5&token=uclapi-5d58c3c4e6bf9c-c2910ad3b6e054-7ef60f44f1c14f-a05147bfd17fdb"`